Root Canals Are Performed throughout the World to Preserve Teeth

 After undergoing root canal treatment, it is necessary for patients to avoid hard and chewy foods until they have recovered entirely.
 Brushing twice a day is an essential requirement that must be followed by being cautious around the area where the procedure was performed.

-A week after undergoing root canal treatments, patients can visit their regular dentist to have a permanent restoration for the tooth in the form of a dental crown.
+A week after undergoing root canal treatments, patients can visit their regular dentist in Gulfton, TX, to have a permanent restoration for the tooth in the form of a dental crown.
 The dental crown will become necessary because the treatment would have rendered the tooth fragile, making it prone to fractures.
 Placing a crown over the tooth will give the patient a natural appearance while also restoring the functionality of the weakened tooth.